Navaneeth-Sharma/Navaneeth-Sharma/README.md

 Simple Developer with Full stack skills who
 - respects clean code, good documentation and simplicity
-- working on Vue.js , Djnago , Alpine.js, Tailwind, UI/UX, Figma Designs
+- working on Vue.js , Fastapi, Djnago , Alpine.js, Tailwind, UI/UX, Figma Designs
-- learning advanced Python, djnago, ML and design principles
+- learning advanced Python, Rust, Deep Learning and design principles
+- into Transformers, Diffusion, LLMs and much more

 <!-- - 👯 I’m looking to collaborate on  -->
 <!-- - 🤔 I’m looking for help with ... -->